PINTO0309/onnx2tf/docs/fb_refactor8_pull_request_description.md

 - fallback and primary topology checkpoints;
 - fallback and primary topology/layout refresh;
 - fallback and primary terminal layout validation;
+- fallback broadcast, SE/FC/Gather, placeholder-MatMul, Conv-input,
+  mixed-Concat, Concat-axis, and binary-layout static-shape reconciliation;
 - fallback norm and high-rank BatchMatMul shape/topology reconciliation;
 - primary final high-rank BatchMatMul, Pad, Conv-input, mixed-Concat, Concat-axis, and binary-layout shape/topology reconciliation.

-The final eight guarded shape/topology phases use invoked-phase-only semantics.
+The guarded shape-reconciliation and shape/topology phases use invoked-phase-only semantics.
 A phase omitted by its guard is absent from the snapshot.
-An invoked phase is recorded even when all four counters are zero.
-This preserves the distinction between "not invoked" and "invoked but stable" and allowed eight unconsumed all-zero default dictionaries to be removed.
+An invoked phase is recorded even when all counters are zero.
+This preserves the distinction between "not invoked" and "invoked but stable" and allowed 15 unconsumed all-zero default dictionaries to be removed.

 ## Safety and compatibility